nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 * This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

 ---
-### Why is it called an "Authorization" Framework?

-- In OAuth 2.0, the word **authorization** refers to the act of delegation.
-- It is called an authorization framework because the **User (Resource Owner)** is explicitly *authorizing* the **Client (React App)** to access the User's own profile data hosted by Google.
-- When a user clicks "Login with Google", the framework simply provides a secure mechanism for the User to say to Google: *"I authorize this React App to read my profile data on my behalf."* Because the core action is the user granting permission, OAuth 2.0 is strictly an authorization protocol, not an authentication protocol.
----

 ## 2. The Big Misconception: Two Types of "Authorization"